AdobeDocs/experience-manager-learn.en/help/forms/creating-your-first-osgi-bundle/create-your-first-osgi-bundle.md

 ---
 # Create your first OSGi bundle

-An OSGi bundle is a Java™ archive file that contains Java code, resources, and a manifest that describes the bundle and its dependencies.
+An OSGi bundle is a Java&trade; archive file that contains Java code, resources, and a manifest that describes the bundle and its dependencies.
 The bundle is the unit of deployment for an application.
 This article is meant for developers wanting to create OSGi service or a servlet using AEM Forms 6.4 or 6.5.
 To build your first OSGi bundle please follow the following steps:

 ## Install JDK